Belarus brings some migrants at Polish border in from cold

 Information on both sides of the border is hard to verify due to government restrictions.
 A state of emergency in Poland is keeping journalists, human rights workers and others away from the border along a zone that is 3 kilometers (2 miles) deep, and Belarus limits the presence of independent journalists.

-This northernmost of the three Baltic states, with a population of 1.3 million, shares a 294-kilometer (183-mile) land border with Russia and a 340-kilometer border with Latvia but shares no border with Belarus.
+This northernmost of the three Baltic nations with a population of 1.3 million, Estonia shares a 294-kilometer (183-mile) land border with Russia and a 340-kilometer border with Latvia but does not neighbor Belarus.

+Estonian Foreign Minister Eva-Maria Liimets told public broadcaster ERR on Tuesday that the crisis stems from Lukashenko's bid to be recognized by the West as president and have the EU sanctions lifted, stressing it was important for them to remain in place.

+“In our view, it is important that the European Union remains united and exerts its influence on Belarus through action,” Liimets said, adding new sanctions should be imposed as soon as possible.

 Salar Salim in Baghdad, Daria Litvinova in Moscow, Frank Jordans in Berlin, Jari Tanner in Tallinn, Estonia, and Vanessa Gera in Warsaw contributed.